Unboxed-Software/solana-course/content/serialize-instruction-data.md

 1. Check that `publicKey` exists to ensure that the user has connected their wallet.
 2. Call `serialize()` on `movie` to get a buffer representing the instruction data.
 3. Create a new `Transaction` object.
-4. Get all of the accounts that the transaction will read from or write to.
+4. Get all of the accounts that the transaction will read or write.
 5. Create a new `Instruction` object that includes all of these accounts in the `keys` argument, includes the buffer in the `data` argument, and includes the program’s public key in the `programId` argument.
 6. Add the instruction from the last step to the transaction.
 7. Call `sendTransaction`, passing in the assembled transaction.